hamidb80/state-bars/readme.md

 # Status Bars

-an app based on [Life is a game.
+An app based on this article by Oliver Emberton: [Life is a game.
 This is your strategy guide](https://oliveremberton.com/2014/life-is-a-game-this-is-your-strategy-guide/).

 ## Tech Stack
 ### Front-End